 Baroque Armoire Walnut, South Germany 1770.

 Festoons and flowers decorate the two doors.
-Carved serpentine ribbons are between the doors and on the sides.
+Carved serpentine ribbons are between the doors and on t

 The outline of the armoire still maintains the curved ledge of the Baroque style, whereas the design language of the carved decorations already starts using more geometrical Louis XVI style elements.